amazingrando/forthequeen/src/pages/index.md

 This is really simple.
 Wherever you put your own copyright, add the following text:

 <div class="well">
-This work is based on <em>For the Queen</em> (found at http://www.forthequeengame.com/), product of Alex Roberts and Evil Hat Productions, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
+This work is based on <em>For the Queen</em> (found at http://www.forthequeengame.com/), a product of Alex Roberts, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
 </div>

 All the text has to be the same size as the rest of your copyright section — that’s one of the license requirements.

-If you’re publishing electronically, you can make “Creative Commons Attribution 3.0 Unported license” a link to https://creativecommons.org/licenses/by/3.0 and “_For the Queen_” a link to http://www.forthequeengame.com/, instead of printing the URLs separately.
+If you’re publishing electronically, you can make “Creative Commons Attribution 3.0 Unported license” a link to <https://creativecommons.org/licenses/by/3.0> and “_For the Queen_” a link to <http://www.forthequeengame.com/>, instead of printing the URLs separately.

 That’s it!